postgrespro/mmts/generations2.md

 non-me members even if they are in clique as they might be arbitrary lagging;
 let them decide on their own when to join.

-Point 2 means we should exclude someone to proceed.
-Again, We ought to propose gen with current clique minus nodes who are not present in current_gen.
+Point 2) means we should exclude someone to proceed.
+Again, we ought to propose gen with current clique minus nodes who are not present in current_gen to avoid adding nodes whose state we don't know.

 Point 3) is related to promises of not joining gens < n after voting for n.
 WIthout it, we might hang without good gen forever. e.g. with nodes ABC: